 To me, it is not pleasing.

 Meanwhile, the word “mucho” (“a lot, very”), goes after both blocks:

-Did know that there are other Verbs in Spanish which work exactly like “Gustar”, using the same “2 Blocks” we just learned?
+Did you know that there are other Verbs in Spanish which produce the same exact sentence structure as “Gustar”, using the “2 Blocks” pattern?
 Click here and learn about other verbs like “Gustar”.

 Take this short Quiz to test your knowledge about verb “Gustar”:

 In the following sentences which include the verb “Gustar”, there are words missing.
 Fill the gaps in your mind or on a piece of paper.
-Then check the solutions at the end of this post.
+Then check the solutions below:

 A Laura ___ _____ (1) los caballos.

 – Sí, ___ _____ (2) mucho.
 De hecho, ___ _____ (3) todas las canciones de este grupo.